bmc0/dsp/README.md

 Implement an LR4 crossover at 2.2KHz, where output channels 0 and 2 are the left and right woofers, and channels 1 and 3 are the left and right tweeters, respectively:

 	dsp stereo_file.flac -ot alsa -e s32 hw:3 remix 0 0 1 1 :0,2 lowpass 2.2k 0.707 lowpass 2.2k 0.707 :1,3 highpass 2.2k 0.707 highpass 2.2k 0.707 :

+Apply effects from a file:

+	dsp file.flac @eq.txt

 ### Bugs: